| Justice For Judy A free speech victory

 of the $4.4 million in damages for First Amendment violations, the

+largest award in such a case.
 While appeals are expected from both sides, the afternoon of June

 11 still resounds with the din of victory.
 A definitive statement